-Your company accounts are usually due within 9 months from the year end date ( unless you have changed the accounting year).
-The company’s year end accounts must be submitted to the companies house within 9 month. and the company’s tax is due within 9 months and 1 day.
+Your company accounts are usually due within 9 months from the year-end date ( unless you have changed the accounting year).
+The company’s year-end accounts must be submitted to the companies house within 9 months. and the company’s tax is due within 9 months and 1 day.
+If your company did not submit accounts on time.
+The company will then face late filing penalties.

 Late filing penalties.

-You’ll have to pay penalties if you don’t file your accounts with Companies House by the deadline.
+You’ll have to pay late filing penalties if you don’t file your accounts with Companies House by the deadline.

 |Time after the deadline||Penalty (for private limited companies)|